Project

 I am also unsure if we need factories in Ruby (certainly not like in statically typed languages).

-Updated by rklemme (Robert Klemme) almost 13 years ago
+Updated by rklemme (Robert Klemme) over 13 years ago

 Benoit Daloze wrote: